TextControl/txtextcontrol-reportingcloud-java/README.md

 ## API Documentation

-The API documentation for the ReportingCloud Java wrapper can be found [here](https://textcontrol.github.io/txtextcontrol-reportingcloud-java/).
+The API documentation for the ReportingCloud Java SDK can be found [here](https://textcontrol.github.io/txtextcontrol-reportingcloud-java/).

 ## Build